 The McArthur River Joint Venture (the "MRJV") acquired the right to use and occupy the lands necessary to mine the deposit under a surface lease agreement with the province of Saskatchewan.
-The most recent agreement was signed in November 2010.
-It covers 1,425 hectares and has a term of 33 years.
+The lease covers 1,425 hectares and expires in May 2043.

-The Company believes that the royalty covers the majority of the current project, with the exception of a portion of claims S-105655 and S-105656 of the currently defined McArthur River project lands.
+The Company believes that the royalty covers the majority of the current project, with the exception of a portion of claims S-105655 and S-105656 of the currently defined McArthur River Project lands.
 The McArthur Royalty includes most of the area known as the McArthur River mine and the Company believes that the royalty applies to the reported reserves at the mine other than portions that are covered by the adjacent Read Lake project area.